dheerajydv19/Google-Dorks-Simplified/README.md

 | filetype:xls inurl:"email.xls" | | used to find database of emails |
 | intitle:"Index of" wp-admin | | used to find wordpress login page of random websites  |

-If you want to know about some more google dorks used in cybersecurty, then we suggest you to explore Google Hacking Database.
+If you want to know about some more google dorks used in cybersecurity, then we suggest you explore Google Hacking Database.

 https://www.exploit-db.com/google-hacking-database

-## How to safeguard informaion from Google Dorks?
+## How to safeguard information from Google Dorks?
 You can take the following safety measures to protect your information from being disclosed by google dorks -

-- Protect pages that contains sensitive information via username and password.
+- Protect pages that contain sensitive information via username and password.
 - Run regular dork queries against your website to discover the sensitive information.
-- Request removal of sensitive inforamion if found via google search console
+- Request removal of sensitive information if found via google search console

   https://support.google.com/webmasters/answer/9689846?hl=en&visit_id=637871614748203924-38706967&rd=1